PeterDrake/sky/README.md

 Once you have python installed on your system, you will need an integrated development environment (IDE) to make a few code changes specific to your system.
 We recommend using <a href="https://www.jetbrains.com/pycharm/download/">PyCharm</a> because it has many useful features, is well-documented, and seemlessly integrates with git.

-Whatever environment you decide to use, you will need have the following packages installed prior to running our code: <i>tensorflow, numpy, matplotlib, pandas, pickle, pillow (PIL), keras, and scipy.</i>
+Whatever environment you decide to use, you will need have the following packages installed prior to running our code: <i>tensorflow, numpy, matplotlib, pandas, pickle, pillow (PIL), keras, time, imageio and scipy.</i>

 ### Downloading the data